 Each morning, I pull past DCD’s sign and read our school motto: Learning Is a Way of Life.
-It is an apt conviction as I jump into the work of learning about DCD, my professional home since July and a community I am delighted to lead as I begin my 24th year in education.
+I am delighted to lead a community that is deeply focused on this apt conviction.
 Welcome to our website and to your own process of learning about DCD.

-With 114 years of curriculum and program, hundreds of children, legendary faculty, generations of committed families, accomplished alumni, and a generative tradition of growth and evolution, DCD’s past and present are rich in stories.
+With over 100 years of curriculum and program, hundreds of children, legendary faculty, generations of committed families and a generative tradition of growth and evolution, DCD’s past and present are rich in stories.
 But much of the story of the school and its people lies not just in what we accomplish, but how things are accomplished through community and connection.

 Allison D. Webster